TexasInstruments/edgeai-tidl-tools/examples/jupyter_notebooks/README.md

 README.md#setup)

 ## Launch Notebook Session
 - If this is the first time run below script to get your setup ready and copy "token" from printed information in the EVM.
-If not the first time, go to step 4
+If not the first time, go to "Open Jupyter Session in Browser" section
     ```
     source ./launch_notebook.sh
     ```
 - token example: http://j7-evm:8888/?token=5f4dc2f9c60318a8d8f70013a0786d56fd1c17a012a6a630
 - If this is not the first time, It is only needed to setup environment variables and relaunch Jupyter notebook server.
-No need to re-run notebook_evm.sh
   ```
   source ./launch_notebook.sh --skip_setup --skip_models_download
   ```